This is where things get exciting.

 Now as soon as you step foot on the ship you’re going to be in awe.
 It will be much larger than you imagined.
 You will be amazed.
 Also 3 steps in someone will have a tray in your face offering you an adult beverage.
 It’s up to you if you want it or not.
 No, it is NOT free and you will be charged for it.

 Go ahead and put your phone in airplane mode now while you think about it.
 This will save you a huge charge on your phone bill when you get home.
 Keep it in airplane mode until you return.
+If you’re on Carnival, go ahead and turn your wifi back on and connect to the Carnival wifi, and open up The Hub app.
+You will be able to access everything on the app now.

 At 1:30 you will hear the announcement that cabins are ready.
 At this time you can head to your cabin.
 Shortly after you’re in your cabin your room steward will come introduce themselves, ask if you need anything, what your cleaning preference is (morning, afternoon, or both.
 Yes, you can request both).
 Go ahead and unpack.
 You can put your luggage under your bed for storage.
 If your bed isn’t how you like it (2 twins vs king) tell your steward and they will fix it.